 You can get Carer’s Credit if you look after one or more people, for a total of 20 hours or more a week, who get:

 - Personal Independence Payment daily living component at either rate

 - Disability Living Allowance care component at the middle or highest rate

 - Constant Attendance Allowance at any rate

-If the person or people you care for are not receiving any of the qualifying benefits listed above, you may still be able to get Carer’s Credit if they have been certified by an suitable health or social care professional as requiring the hours of care being provided each week.
+If the person or people you care for are not getting any of the qualifying benefits listed above, you may still be able to get Carer’s Credit if they have been certified by a health or social care professional as requiring the hours of care being provided each week.

 Income, savings or investments do not affect Carer’s Credit.

 You can still get Carer’s Credit for any breaks of up to 12 weeks in a row.
 For example, you will still get Carer's Credit for 12 weeks if: